What Is Zero Waste?

 Based on the EPA’s Hierarchy of Material Management, the 5 R’s are not a new concept, though Bea Johnson of Zero Waste Home (pretty much the OG zero waster of the 21st century) is often attributed as bringing it to the public with her succinct (and catchy) summary.

-- Refuse what you don’t need (single-use plastic, plastic grocery bags, plastic razors, coffee cups etc.)
+- Refuse what you don’t need (single-use plastic, plastic grocery bags, non biodegradable trash bags, plastic razors, coffee cups etc.)

 - Reduce what you do need (stop buying new clothes, cut back on how often you do laundry, don’t always upgrade for the latest smartphone)